JsBergbau/OpenJDK-Raspberry-Pi-Zero-W-armv6/README.md

 I used this VM to run https://github.com/AsamK/signal-cli on a Raspberry PI Zero W and it works.
 You have to install rust on Raspberry PI and compile the native signal-client library on the Raspberry PI Zero W. This took about 193 minutes, about 3,25 hours.
 But after that it works.
 For more details of how to build, see https://github.com/AsamK/signal-cli/wiki/Provide-native-lib-for-libsignal

+Startup takes some time, but even on a Raspbperry PI 400 with fast SSD disk it takes about 20 seconds until `signal-cli -a <Number> jsonRpc` starts and receives messages.
+However when it runs, then CPU usage is quite low.